bxantus/mdoc/README.md

 ### Opening page

 The opening page for the project is `README.md`, as usual for git repositories.
-When you click on the main project node
+This page shows up also, when you click on the main project node

 ### Example project